walker-logan/Programming-Blog/README.md

-4. Setup server.js file:
-    4.1.
-Import the necessary packages and files.
-    4.2.
-Setup the Express.js app and middleware.
-    4.3.
-Setup the session configuration.
-    4.4.
-Connect to the MySQL database using Sequelize.
-    4.5.
-Start the Express.js server.

 5. Define the Sequelize models (User, BlogPost, Comment) in the 'models' directory:
     5.1.
 Define the User model (username, password, etc.).
     5.2.
 Define the BlogPost model (title, content, etc.).